Kirhhoff/DataStructure/FirstExperiment/README.md

         List.h defines a virtual base class List for LList.h.
         LList.h defines a Link-Based List inherited from List.

+--KVpair.h KVpair.cpp:
+		Define the template of class KVpair.
+		Also for specified Key as Key and Car as Value, reload some operators.

 --Key.h Key.cpp:
-To meet the KVpair and make sure for every car their is an unique identifier unrelated
+		To make sure for every car there is an unique identifier unrelated to themselves served as key, the Key class is created.
+Actually it is just a string,but able to automatically call function to generate hash code as its value.

 --Car.h Car.cpp:
         These define the Car class and a Date structure.